al20ov/bind-go-api/README.md

 ## Who is this project for

-If you're running bind9 at home or in a small office and you're tired of having to ssh into your DNS server and editing zone files by hand, this project is for you.
+If you're running bind9 at home or in a small office and you're tired of having to ssh into your DNS server and edit zone files by hand, this project is for you.

 ## Example setup